Italian Micromosaic Picture, ca. 1865

 APPRAISER: This is a micromosaic picture.
 It's a remarkable work of art in that it's composed of literally thousands of pieces of marble.
 And in other words, the artist who is responsible for this really painted with marble.
 I mean, those subtle color differences and nuances were all created by choice of color of marble, type of marble.
 This is a scene in Rome, the Palatine ruins.
 It was a popular tourist destination back then, as it is now.
 And oftentimes, I think when people went on the Grand Tour, they came back with mementos.
 I mean, this is a tourist item, but I think an ultimate tourist item.
 I would think that it dates from perhaps the 1860s or '70s.
 We don't know specifically who made this particular example.
 There are signed examples known.
 It's in remarkably good shape.
 The fact that it went through a fire is just astounding.
 I'm so glad it survived.

 APPRAISER: I believe that the frame is original.
 Underneath all that sort of goopy gold paint, probably the original gold leaf is still there, and they can do remarkable things as far as restoring the frame.
 I think it truly deserves that kind of attention.
 I think in light of its quality, its size, for auction purposes, I would estimate between $8,000 and $12,000.

 APPRAISER: It's a beauty.
 Thank you so much.

-GUEST: Thank you.
-Thank you.
-That's wonderful news.
+GUEST: Thank you, that's wonderful news.

 This website is produced for PBS Online by WGBH Boston. ©1997-2013 WGBH Educational Foundation.